 The fact is, the Supreme Being owns everything.
 He owns all the land, all the mountains, deserts, oceans, forests, and every other material element.
 He owns all of the Middle East: Every speck of sand, every sand dune and every oasis.

 We can know simply that we own nothing on this planet because ownership requires control.
 Each of our physical bodies will die and decompose, and we will leave them behind.
 With them, we will also leave behind whatever we thought we possessed.
 Because we will leave those possessions behind, we have no control over them.
 Thus we have no ownership.

 Only God has ownership, because He has complete control over all the elements.

 Therefore, it is ridiculous to fight over God's property.

 This element, possession, provides a foundation for all the greed, violence and hatred that exists around the planet.
 We are thinking that we can own the stuff of this world, and what we don't possess, we want to, because we want to own it.
 This is rooted, again, in our envy of the Supreme Being.
 He is the rightful owner of everything, yet we want to own what He owns.

-Understanding these two lessons: that we are not these physical bodies, and everything is owned and controlled by God, provides our first step in returning to our natural position in the spiritual realm as the Supreme Being's loving care-givers.
+Understanding these two lessons: that we are not these physical bodies, and everything is owned and controlled by God, provides our first step in returning to our natural position in the spiritual realm as the Supreme Being's loving servitors.